BrightMove/wizdocs/README.md

 - **Orphaned Content**: Find content without related tickets
 - **Resource Allocation**: Analyze ticket distribution and priorities

+## Wiz Agent

+The chatbot and LLM agent service that powers the Wiz modal.

+### Langchain+Bedrock Agent
+Located in `wiz-agent`, this python microservice connects to AWS Bedrock using the Langchain framework.

 ## Sales Tools

 The sales-tools directory contains AI-powered automation tools for sales processes: